Ecommerce web design: 16 essential tips

 In the example above there is a simple colour theme and clean layout, but with some tweaks to the style the site has its own unique look without scaring away users.

-But putting social media links on your site is not a simple task.
-They need to be placed somewhere which does not dominate the page, however hiding them away will render them useless.
+But remember, adding social media links to an ecommerce site is not a simple task.
+They need to be placed somewhere that does not distract from the shopping experience, but still keeps them front and center.

 Visitors hunting down products online might want to quickly browse your category pages for items matching their needs.
-Whether due to lack of time, slow loading speeds or personal preferences, clicking on individual items for additional details on a separate page is avoided by some users.
+Whether due to lack of time, slow loading speeds, or personal preferences, clicking on individual items for additional details on a separate page is an unnecessary hassle.

 Building up a strong email list is a long process, but incredibly valuable for promotion especially around Christmas.
 Having a newsletter sign up form is standard on any ecommerce store, so try to make yours more appealing than others.

-There is a recurring theme in this article and that is keep it clean.
+There is a recurring theme in ecommerce design and it's to keep it clean.
 This is most important on the product page.

 An ecommerce store is a shop online, (stating the obvious), so treat it like your shop.
 You can't get away with the clumsy mess of products that Primark offer.
 You need your site to shine like an Apple store.
 The products are spread out in their own space, complete with a tidy description and price.
 The experience should be the same when online.
-No adverts, and as little distraction away from the product.
+No adverts to distract away from the product.

-Adding 'also purchased', or 'also viewed' products are great ways to keep your user shopping, but must be used with care.
-It's easy to go far and create an overabundance of clutter.
+Adding 'also purchased', or 'also viewed' product listings are another great way to keep your user shopping, but this strategy should be used with care.
+It's easy to go too far and create an overabundance of clutter.

 Had a lovely email from a customer complimenting your amazing service?
 Surely any potential user will only see this a more of a reason to spend money on your site.
 This is something that works well as a slider or sidebar addition.